 Assessment is generally carried out in the candidate's place of work but where this is not possible assessment can be carried out in a training environment but the situation should reflect a real work environment as far as possible.
-Lantra provides a guidance document for those delivering and assessing the Environmental Conservation or Estate Maintenance SVQs which provides clarification on delivery and assessment and sets out where simulation is allowed.
+Lantra provides a guidance document for those delivering and assessing Estate Management and Environmental Conservation SVQs which provides clarification on delivery and assessment and sets out where simulation is allowed.
 Simulation must be agreed with the External Verifier first.

-It will take Modern Apprentices 1 year to achieve the SVQ 2 in Estate Maintenance or Environmental Conservation, enhancements and relevant core skills.
+It will take Modern Apprentices 18 months to achieve the SVQ 3 in Estate Management or Environmental Conservation, enhancements and relevant core skills.

-Exemptions

-N/A
+Exemptions N/A

-•